1. Some seasons are better than others

 Carry your waste to camp

-9. Tipping your crew is an important custom
+9. Tipping your crew is important

 The tipping ceremony at the end of each Kilimanjaro climb is a fun and memorable group experience!